yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

       poky-glibc-x86_64-core-image-sato-core2-64-qemux86-64-toolchain-&DISTRO;.sh

-4. *Run the Installer:* Be sure you have execution privileges and run the installer.
-Following is an example from the ``Downloads`` directory::
+#. *Run the Installer:* Be sure you have execution privileges and run
+   the installer.
+Here is an example from the ``Downloads`` directory::

       $ ~/Downloads/poky-glibc-x86_64-core-image-sato-core2-64-qemux86-64-toolchain-&DISTRO;.sh